raul-rev/raul-rev/README.md

 - 👋 Hi, I’m @raul-rev
-- 👀 I’m interested in web developmen.
+- 👀 I’m interested in web developer.
 - 🌱 I’m currently learning JavaScript.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...